 Before you apply for your dealer license from the registrar of motor vehicles you must be electronically fingerprinted.
-Any person whose name has not been on an Ohio dealer license in the last 12 months must submit the electronic fingerprinting to obtain the license.
-Any owner or partner that owns 10% or more must be electronically fingerprinted.
+Any person whose name has not been on an Ohio dealer license in the last 12 months must submit the electronic fingerprinting to obtain a dealers license.
+Any owner or partner that owns 10% or more must be electronically fingerprinted as well.
 You must request the fingerprinting location send an electronic copy to “BMV Dealer Licensing”.
 For a complete list of fingerprinting locations in Ohio visit the Ohio Attorney General’s Office at www.ohioattorneygeneral.com to find an electronic fingerprinting location near you.
 Some locations allow you to walk in but others require an appointment.
 The price varies depending on the location that conducts your fingerprinting.
 If you do not live in Ohio you must call the Dealer Licensing Section at 614-752-7636 in Columbus to obtain your fingerprint card.
 Be sure to include a copy of each owners fingerprint card in your dealer license application packet.

 3. Business Building

 In order to obtain an Ohio dealer license the State of Ohio requires you to have a place of business to be used solely for the purpose of selling motor vehicles.
 You must have an office in the building that has at least 180 square feet.
 Your office must include, at minimum, a desk, three chairs, and one filing cabinet or similar furnishings to create an environment conducive to an office and facilitating the storage of records, all of which must be kept neat & orderly.
 The office must be a safe place for your customers to complete their motor vehicle transaction paperwork.
 The building must meet all building and zoning requirements.
 Be sure the office never becomes a storage area.
 You must also have a working landline or cellular telephone that is answered in the dealership name.
 Be sure to check your local zoning ordinances to ensure you may have a dealers license at the location you have chosen for your dealership.
 We will discuss the building requirements extensively in your dealership class.